BenchPress: A Human-in-the-Loop Annotation System for Rapid Text-to-SQL Benchmark Curation: Introduction

 As a result, companies risk deploying models that fail on their data due to domain mismatch, leading to unreliable query generation and poor automation performance.
 While recent LLMs such as GPT-4o and fine-tuned LLaMA variants achieve impressive results on public datasets like \textsc{Fiben}, \textsc{Spider}, and \textsc{Bird}—to the point that the text-to-SQL task may appear nearly solved—, their execution accuracy \footnote{Execution accuracy measures whether the result of executing the predicted SQL query matches that of the gold SQL \cite{yu2018spider, wang2023bird}.} drops sharply on enterprise datasets such as \textsc{Beaver}\cite{chen2024beaver}.
 Figure~\ref{fig:exec-accuracy} visualizes this gap, showing a dramatic execution accuracy drop when the same models are evaluated on real-world enterprise queries.
 This discrepancy highlights the limitations of existing public benchmarks and the risk of overestimating model readiness for production use.
 To avoid deployment failures, enterprises must evaluate model performance under their own schemas, domain-specific terminology, and query patterns.

-To address this gap, we introduce \textbf{BenchPress}, a system designed to enable organizations to create their own text-to-SQL benchmarks quickly and efficiently.
-By combining LLM-generated suggestions with human validation, BenchPress produces accurate, domain-specific training data while reducing annotation effort.
+To address this gap, we introduce \textbf{BenchPress}, a novel system designed to enable organizations to create their own text-to-SQL benchmarks quickly and efficiently.
+Unlike prior work, BenchPress focuses on the SQL-to-NL annotation problem itself---a capability largely absent in existing tools and particularly important in enterprise settings, where SQL logs are abundant but corresponding natural language descriptions are scarce.
+Given a SQL query, BenchPress generates a natural language (NL) description, allowing domain experts to review and refine it, significantly reducing annotation effort.
 It offers a scalable and privacy-aware foundation for enterprise-grade text-to-SQL evaluation.

-BenchPress operates in one primary way: \paragraph{SQL-to-NL generation} Given a SQL query, BenchPress generates a natural language (NL) description, allowing domain experts to review and refine it, significantly reducing annotation effort.

 By integrating LLM-generated suggestions with human validation, BenchPress accelerates annotation while maintaining accuracy, allowing enterprises to benchmark any text-to-SQL model against their own private datasets.
 We evaluated BenchPress on enterprise SQL logs, demonstrating its effectiveness in generating high-quality, domain-specific training data while reducing manual effort.